apple/swift-async-algorithms/Sources/AsyncStreaming/NNNN-async-streaming.md

 necessary.
 With clear signposting of which protocols are "preferred," the developer experience remains approachable for the majority while not tying the hands of those with specialized requirements.

+### Omitting the `FinalElement` associated type

+An earlier shape of this proposal had no `FinalElement` concept at all: the read side signaled end-of-stream by returning an empty buffer; the write side signaled it implicitly by deinitializing or consuming the writer.
+That design is simpler to teach but fails on two fronts.

+**It cannot express transports that deliver structured data with the close.**
+Many real protocols attach a payload to the end-of-stream signal:

+ * **HTTP** sends trailing fields after the last DATA frame, these are arbitrary header-like key/value pairs (checksums, signed digests, gRPC status) that are only available once the body has been transmitted.
+Without `FinalElement`, an HTTP body reader has no way to surface the trailers to its caller alongside the last chunk; the application would need a separate out-of-band channel.
+ * **gRPC** carries the call's terminal status (OK / error code + message) in the trailers of every server-streaming response.
+The body protocol *must* be able to deliver that status to the caller.

+These are not exotic edge cases, they are two of the most common streaming transports a Swift server library will need to support.

+**It cannot fuse the last write with the close signal.** HTTP/2, HTTP/3, and QUIC all let the sender attach an END_STREAM flag to the same frame that carries the final body bytes.
+Without an explicit `finish` operation that takes both the last chunk and the terminator, the writer would have to emit two separate transport operations: one `write` for the final bytes, and a later deinit-driven close.
+That doubles the syscall / framing cost on the hot path of every request and forfeits the kernel-side coalescing these protocols were specifically designed to enable.

+Defaulting `FinalElement` to `Void` keeps the trivial case ergonomic, a plain file or byte-stream conformer needn't think about the associated type, while making the HTTP- and gRPC-shaped use cases expressible at all.

 ### Not using closures to provide temporary access to buffers